swainechen/chenlab-training/websites/gis-aws/content/12-CreateS3ShareData/06-BambuDay2.md

 ### Downloading and aligning reads

-The SG-NEx project provides aligned reads that can be used directly with Bambu, however sometimes, raw fastq reads might also be provided instead of aligned reads.
-In that case, alignment can be done as follows:
+The SG-NEx project provides aligned reads that can be used directly with Bambu, however sometimes, raw fastq reads might be provided instead of aligned reads.
+In that case, alignment must be done first and can be done as follows:

 Note that we are aligning the reads to the genome fasta and not the transcriptome fasta as ***Bambu*** uses intron junctions to distingush novel transcripts.